abdza2003/HyperMart/README.md

 - **Multiple Languages:** HyperMart supports various languages to meet the needs of users from different countries, offering a comfortable experience in their preferred language.

+### 6. Day and Night Modes 🌞

+- **Day Mode:** A clean and organized interface designed to help users start their day with focus and energy.
+- **Night Mode:** A warm and calm interface to help users relax and finish tasks in a comfortable environment.

 ---

 ## Technical Advantages